Text by CLOT Magazine

-CLOT Magazine will be collaborating with Neus Torres Tamarit and Ben Murray bringing a discussion panel on the subject of art, science, and technology, for the exhibition Cryptic: Art and Science 2017.
+CLOT Magazine will collaborate with Neus Torres Tamarit and Ben Murray, bringing a discussion panel on the subject of art, science, and technology for the Cryptic: Art and Science 2017 exhibition.

 The rich and diverse subject matters include representations of time, mutation mutated into abstracted expression, exploration of form and material, genetics and evolution, synthesis of emotions into sculptural and crystalline forms, the multiverse, religion through the olfactory sense, technology, control and new materialities, social media, climate change, and plastic waste.

 The debate will discuss issues on Creativity / Intuition / Process with a group of panellist with varied and multidisciplinary backgrounds: Professor Arthur I Miller, author of ‘Colliding Worlds: How Cutting-Edge Science is Redefining Contemporary Art’ and Emeritus Professor of History and Philosophy of Science at University College London and an eminency in studying creative thinking both in the arts and Science, Dr. Max Reuter a Reader in evolutionary biology at UCL in the GEE department, Natsai Audrey Chieza, a leading materials designer and systems thinker working in the field of biotechnology and Adam Peacock, a multidisciplinary designer and artist, blending fashion concepts, critical design, body-centric architecture and emerging technologies such as artificial intelligence and genetic manipulation.

 The debate will be moderated by Ben Murray, a computer engineer with a background in medical imaging and bioinformatics and a collaborator with Neus Torres Tamarit in Phenotypica.